TrumanStateACM/acm/index.markdown

 We will start up meetings next semester.
 Look out either on here for an email at the beginning of the semester.

-## New exec board.
+## New Exec Board

 We welcome the new exec board that will be joining us next semester.
-The new beard is
+The new board is

 - President: Abanoub Ghaly
 - Vice President: Thu Vo